Because I Could Not Stop For Death | Dickinson's unusual carriage

 One of the greatest mysteries of life is what happens when it ends.
 Sometimes the unknown is scary, so death becomes a taboo, something to fear and whisper about.
 Instead, sometimes death becomes a relief, a tempting call to escape life.
-The reflection on death and the afterlife reverberates through all of Emily Dickinson’s poetry, but one poem, in particular, captures its ambiguous and arcane nature: Because I Could Not Stop For Death.
+The reflection on death and the afterlife reverberates throughout Emily Dickinson’s poetry.
+Still, one poem, in particular, captures its ambiguous and arcane nature: Because I Could Not Stop For Death.

 In a carriage with Death

 Because I could not stop for Death –

 Because I Could Not Stop For Death describes the speaker’s journey in a carriage with Death, personified as a kind gentleman, an elegant Charon.
 The carriage slowly passes by different places and landscapes: a school where children enjoy recess, cornfields, and a sunset.
 Each symbolizes a different stage of existence, a parade of life while sitting next to Death.
 The itinerary of the carriage ends in front of what seems to be the grave of the poetic voice.
 Yet, the tale’s tone is neither anguished nor distressed: the speaker is oddly at ease in that situation.
 The whole atmosphere is almost fantastic.
 There is a prominent sensorial impact, given by the vividness of the images, but there is also a calm yet unsettling glaze.

 Death’s inevitability is promptly shown at the beginning of the text.
 As a matter of fact, the first line depicts the poetic voice as caught up in the matters of life, absent-minded as far as dying is concerned.
 However, being swallowed up in the vortex of daily activities doesn’t spare anyone the final encounter with Death.
 That’s why Dickinson paints him as a kind but firm man: after all, he knows very well he doesn’t need to be in a rush.
 He comes when he must, and nobody can do anything about that.